Real-time collaboration

 If your recent changes aren’t showing in your published site, this could mean some of your changes are still saving.
 We recommend publishing again to correct the issue.

-I’m getting a broken wifi connection symbol in the top bar.
+I’m getting a broken Wi-Fi connection symbol / “You’re offline” message.
 What should I do?

 The Webflow Way